AngeloStavrow/DangerTest/README.md

     at Object.<anonymous> (/github/home/.npm/_npx/1/lib/node_modules/danger/distribution/commands/ci/runner.js:112:39) errno: 'EPIPE', code: 'EPIPE', syscall: 'write' }
 ```

 I _think_ this might be because there's no Dangerfile in the repo yet?
-I'll merge this in, make a trivial commit, and try again.
+I'll merge this in, make a trivial [PR](https://github.com/AngeloStavrow/DangerTest/pull/3), and try again.

-But, nope, that doesn't help.
+But, nope, [that doesn't help](https://github.com/AngeloStavrow/DangerTest/runs/649059344?check_suite_focus=true).
 So now I'm stuck.
 Technically, I've added Danger to the repository, but it… doesn't work for some reason that I don't fully understand.

+I looked for '`EPIPE`' in various Danger repos on GitHub.
+[This one] suggested the problem is something to do with a dependency on Marathon.
+Not sure I can do too much about that?

 [Danger]: https://danger.systems/swift/
 [Installation]: https://danger.systems/swift/guides/getting_started.html#swift-pm